-Possible causes solution Using new reagents, Nuclease-free water, and primers, experiments is The reagent used or recommended to performed on a clean bench.
-Avoid opening the qPCR Nuclease-free Water is plate after amplification (aerosol contamination of previously amplified contaminated reaction products will cause a variety of problems in subsequent qPCR APERton and a assays).
+Possible causes solution Using new reagents, Nuclease-free water, and primers, experiments is recommended to The reagent used or Nuclease-free Water is performed on a clean bench.
+Avoid opening the qPCR plate after amplification (aerosol contaminated contamination of previously amplified reaction products will cause a variety of problems in subsequent qPCR assays).

-Ct value is abnormal.
-2.
+2. Ct value is abnormal.